top of page

 Truth on Cover of Victorian journal by Henry Labouchere

 When the Oxford blackmailer chose to target Frank Russell in 1889, was it a shot in the dark?
-Or had he heard rumour of Frank's scandalous sending down from Balliol - one of Oxford University's most illustrious colleges - some four years previously?
+Or had he heard rumour of Frank's scandalous sending down from one of the city's most illustrious colleges - Balliol - some four years previously?
 Certainly, he would have known that the 24-year-old earl was about to take a wife: Frank's engagement to Mabel Edith, youngest daughter of the third baronet Scott, had been announced and widely reported.
 Perhaps, then, he'd put two and two together and decided a gentleman in Frank's position might be easily manipulated.
 He could not have been more wrong.

-The missive the blackmailer sent Frank as an opening gambit was not his first.
-It was one of a series, all sent to aristocrats, all attempting to extort money through threat of exposure.
-Some of his attempts were highly successful: it later transpired that one unnamed gentleman had paid a total of £170 on two separate occasions to be rid of him; another had paid £250.
-The scam, which assumed that the target had some sordid secret to hide and claimed intimate knowledge of it, was simple, clever and meticulously executed but, like all scams, rather depended on hitting its mark.
-On 24 December 1891, its method was laid bare in an exposé in the hard-hitting journal Truth entitled
+This was not the blackmailer's first rodeo.
+The missive he sent Frank as an opening gambit was one of a series, all sent to aristocrats, all attempting to extort money through threat of exposure, and all assuming that the target had some sordid secret to hide which the writer claimed to have intimate knowledge of.
+As a scheme it was simple, clever and meticulously executed, and at least twice it was known to have hit its mark: one unnamed gentleman paid a total of £170 on two separate occasions to be rid of the blackmailer; another paid £250 - the equivalent of over £20,000 today.
+But on 24 December 1891, the scam was laid bare in an exposé in the hard-hitting journal Truth, entitled

 'The Lord, The Law Tutor, The Lady and The Love Letter'.